BabyBoySnow/SnowVision/README.md

 - Rounded a few buttons.
 - Darkened Vencord plugin boxes.
 - Changed Vencord plugin info text color to white (`#fff`).
+- Changed the status on the profile pop outs.
+Further adjustment needed.
 - Various other changes and improvements.